a siblings getaway

 After the class, and a belly full of food prepared by our own hands, we decided to take a walk through the souks and find Cafe des Épices.
 Climbing the stairs, we knew we were about to be well-impressed.
 We sat down and immediately ordered a sugary mint tea.
 And looking to the left we were greeted to a view of the spice market.
 Though high up, we were able to smells the subtle smell of rose petals, sandalwood, turmeric and cumin.
 And with the warmth of the sun, it felt like the perfect place to spend a few moments to unwind.

 Once refreshed, we took off to the other part of the old city that felt incredibly residential.
 In between the homes, were significant monuments that brought the country’s heritage to life.
 We made our first stop Ali Ben Youssef Medresa.
 We walked down a dark hallway and opened up to an incredible oasis-one of the largest Islamic schools from the 1100s.
 The intricate details and scriptures are derived from Quranic versus that sits atop stucco, wood and marble forming geometric print called zellig.
+This is a must see in my Marrakech city guide.

 Playing in between all the hallways and student rooms, we made our way down the street and perused the hallways of Maison de la Photographie de Marrakech, which houses a permanent collection of photographs that depict life and society of Marrakech.
 Just a tip, I advise you go to the terrace for gorgeous views of the Atlas Mountains and a proper coffee too!
+The hidden gem to visit in this Marrakech city guide.

 We watched the sunset on the terrace of the photography museum and once the sun was pretty much gone, we made our way out and peeked at the metal shops with lanterns all lit up.
 Each lantern was intricate and gorgeous with stain glass and exotic shapes.
 And after getting a few little trinkets for mom, we made our way down the street to Le Foundouk.
 Upon our arrival, we were a bit early, we were greeted by a massive room with high ceilings and lots of seating.
 At first, I thought the owner was a bit ambitious on filing the space.
 To our surprise, by the time we sat and enjoyed half a glass of Moroccan Syrah, we looked around and saw that so much of the restaurant was full and there were many more coming in.
 Traditional menu, we decided to go for some of the seafood dishes and the pigeon pastilla.
 It was so beautifully decorated and the portions were extremely generous.
 The seafood was fresh, still salty and uniquely presented.
 Frederic, the owner made his way around introducing himself from table-to-table and reassured everything was alright, whilst sharing notes with the staff.
 It was an experience I haven’t had since being in America.
 The service was unstoppable and the food had just as much to praise.